Mussoorie Dehradun Development Authority

 The Mussoorie Dehradun Development Authority (MDDA) is a state-run parastatal which was established in 1984 with the objective of planning and development of the city.
 Mussoorie Dehradun Development area includes Dehradun Urban Agglomeration, Mussoorie Municipal area and its surrounding 185 Revenue Villages of Dehradun District.

 MDDA receives ISO Certificate

 The Chief Minister handed out certificates given by ISO to MDDA for its working and work quality.Read More...

 Master Plans

 The MDDA Master Plan was formed to ensure an organised and structured development of haphazard growth of Dehradun.
-The MDDA Masterplan was revised on 19 November 2008 and then amended in 28 November 2013 to form the Master Plan 2025.
+The MDDA Masterplan was revised on 19 November 2008 and then amended on 28 November 2013 to form the Master Plan 2025.

 Housing

 The development of Housing projects by MDDA commenced in 1984 with the construction of houses and providing the basic amenities like electricity, water supply, sewage disposal, and other infrastructure facilities.
 The new projects undertaken instigate with recognition of project sites, public announcement about the new MDDA housing schemes]in various categories through newspapers and other media advertisements, formal acceptance of the applications, a transparent draw (lottery)system for short-listing of the applicants and finally allotment of the property.

 Some popular MDDA Housing Schemes include ISBT (HIG/MIG/LIG/EWS) Housing Scheme, Transport Nagar Phase 2 Housing Scheme, MIG Extension Housing Scheme and Aalayam Housing Scheme that offers home registration along with the property purchase.
 Also, there is a provision in schemes that offers house registrations for the EWS (Economically Weaker Section) category that allotted flats to the SC/ST registrants.